Rudra9606/Rudra9606/Readme.md

 ## 🚀 About Me

-I’m a Computer Engineering student with a strong interest in **AI/ML, Data Science, and Web Development**.
+I’m a Computer Engineering student with a strong interest in **Data Science and Web Development**.
 I enjoy turning ideas into working projects—whether that’s a predictive ML model or a responsive website.

 Beyond coding, I love learning new technologies, problem-solving, and exploring how different domains of tech connect together.